Dr Lawrence Faulkner

 Some issues, however, may still be unresolved by current best care such as drug or blood transfusion intolerance, infections transmitted with blood, pain due to bone thinning in older thalassemics and increased cardiovascular risk (pulmonary hypertension).

-BMT at a young age is more successful because the child has fewer complications and the body is healthier.
+BMT at a young age, possibly by the age of 15 years, is more successful because the child has fewer complications and the body is healthier.
 It is necessary for each child with thalassemia to continue to seek proper medical care and management so that whenever in future the option of BMT is available for them, the child is in a reasonably good shape for the procedure.

 - A family member, generally a sibling, who is a complete match.

-- As a second choice, partially matched (haploidentical) family members, such as mother or father, can be used even though this is still in the development phase.
+- As a second choice, partially matched (haploidentical) family members (such as mother, father or sibling), can be used.

 - Fully matched unrelated donors can also be used.

-BMT from siblings is the safest of all transplants with highest chances of the patient getting cured.
+BMT from siblings is the first choice since it has the highest chances of the patient getting cured.
 If a patient has a healthy sibling, we may offer free-of-charge HLA typing test.

 In general, if the transplant is done by an experienced team there is a 85% chance that the child will be completely cured.
 There is a 5% chance that the child may die of complications related to the transplant and another 5% chance that the transplant itself may fail.
-The remaining 5% chance is that your child develops a complication post transplant which may need months and sometimes even some years to get completely cured and may increase the risk of death.
+The remaining 5% chance is that your child develops a complication post transplant.
+Within these 5% serious complications, there is a small possibility that it may need months and sometimes even some years to get completely cured and may increase the risk of death.
 In-spite of a successful transplant there is a chance that your child may not be able to bear children.

 These type of transplants are done from matched donors who are unrelated to the patient.
 For these transplants, the match is found using registries that keep details of the HLA types of voluntary donors.
 However, these transplants are associated with higher risks of the patient’s death, failure of transplant and post transplant complications.
 Therefore, we as an organization do not support MUD transplants for thalassemia patients.